Education Programs Faculty

 Ricardo Solis

-Ricardo Solis (he/him/his) is a Seattle based theater artist, filmmaker, and musician from Kansas City, Missouri.
+Ricardo Solis (he/him) is a Seattle based theater artist, filmmaker, and musician from Kansas City, Missouri.
 Ricardo received his B.A. in Drama from Washington University in St. Louis.
-He taught Drama, Film, and Social-Emotional Learning at Seattle Country Day School for four years, and is currently working as a Lighting Designer at the Neptune Theatre.
+He taught Drama, Film, and Social-Emotional Learning at Seattle Country Day School for four years, and is currently working as a Head Electrician at the Cornish Playhouse.
 Ricardo cherishes the joyful and uplifting energy that kids bring to the classroom, and is passionate about whole-person education, teaching through inquiry, and bringing his love of theater to kids of all backgrounds.

 Samantha Vasquez